protestContest/Cassette/README.md

 These evaluate to the symbols `true` or `false` (usually written with the keywords `true` and `false`).
 The logical operators are short-circuiting.
 In logic and conditional expressions, only `false` (the symbol `:false`) and `nil` (the empty list `[]`) are considered false.

 Comparison is only defined for numbers, which are compared by value.
-Equality is tested by identity, so pairs, tuples, dicts, and binaries are only equal if they  point to the same heap object.
+Equality is tested by identity, so pairs, tuples, maps, and binaries are only equal if they  point to the same heap object.
 Integers and floats are compared by numeric value.

 ```
 3 and true    ; => true